suojae3/ProblemSolving100/README.md

 void main() {
   stdin.readLineSync(); // Discard the first line

-  // Parse the second line into a list of integers List<int> inputList = stdin.readLineSync()!.split(" ").map((str) => int.parse(str)).toList();
+  List<int> inputList = stdin.readLineSync()!.split(" ").map((str) => int.parse(str)).toList();
   stdin.readLineSync(); // Discard the third line

-  // Parse the fourth line into a list of integers List<int> checkList = stdin.readLineSync()!.split(" ").map((str) => int.parse(str)).toList();
+  List<int> checkList = stdin.readLineSync()!.split(" ").map((str) => int.parse(str)).toList();
   List<int> answerList = []; // This will hold your answers

-  // Compare each element of checkList to the elements of inputList for (int checkValue in checkList) {
+  for (int checkValue in checkList) {
     if (inputList.contains(checkValue)) {
       answerList.add(1); // If the value is in the list, add 1 to the answerList